-The Government has consulted on the proposed terms of access to a pension scheme for retained firefighters employed by a fire and rescue authority in England between 1 July 2000 and 5 April 2006 to provide them with comparable pension rights to those enjoyed by regular firefighters during the same period.
-Individual fire and rescue authorities are now working with DCLG to gather data pending final guidance and the passing of enabling legislation.
-The new arrangements are expected to be in place for 1 April 2015 and the Authority has made provision in its Medium Term Finance Plan for the estimated costs of employers contributions from 2015/16.
+Under the Firefighters' Pension Scheme (England) (Amendment) Order 2014 the Government has provided access to a pension scheme for retained firefighters employed by a fire and rescue authority in England between 1 July 2000 and 5 April 2006 to provide them with comparable pension rights to those enjoyed by regular firefighters during the same periodThe new arrangements will now be implemented from 1 October 2015.
+At this stage it is not clear how many eligible firefighters will choose to take up the option to join the scheme nor what the actual cost to the Authority will be in terms of additional on-going employer contributions.
 The cost of backdated employer contributions will be taken into account at the next scheme revaluation and may result in an increase in employer's contribution rates in future.